NowTHINK!AboutIt

 The bottom line is, all the effort to attack the Bible is actually evidence for it.

-Three, all we can do in one brief post is scratch the surface.
+Three, all we can do in one short post is scratch the surface.
 The following outline is just a brief framework around which further study should be encouraged.
 [Read more…] about 9 Proofs The Bible Is Authentic

 Filed Under: Bible, Faith, God Speaks